 my CV and with whom I must correspond with regard to the kind of job I would be suited for nowadays expect one to contact them by electronic mail.
 Conventional paper mail, faxes, and even telephone calls are what the uninitiated use - people who are not up to date with the way things are now done.
 People who send letters and make telephone calls are people they now tend to ignore, or at lease respond to only as a last resort if they are completely desperate.
 You cannot expect to be taken seriously nowadays in the IT industry if you cannot respond via a web site or send your CV in by email.
 But how does one do this on a zero budget?

 Unable to Travel

 The contemptuously low level of state welfare also renders me almost completely immobile.
 I simply cannot afford to travel to my places of prospective employment for interview.
 Consequently I cannot reasonably hope to find work.
 The government provides what it calls "Travel to Interview" costs.
-It reimburses an unemployed interviewee the with cost of the rail or bus fare required to get to the place where an interview is to take place.
+It reimburses an unemployed interviewee with the cost of the rail or bus fare required to get to the place where an interview is to take place.

 But this is not quite what it seems.
 You only get the money after you have already been to the interview.
 This means that you have to find the money with which to pay the fare in the first place.
-It is only when you have experienced living on state welfare that you realise that this is
+It is only when you have experienced living on State welfare that you realise that this is

 far from trivial.
 In fact it can be critical.